-TYPE C OF FILING:
+TYPE (DF FILING:

 INITIAL OPERATION REPORT AMENDMENT; AMENDMENT No

-Identific ation:
+Identific cation:

 1. Full name of alternative trading system:

 2. Name(s) under which business is conducted, if different from item 1:

 3. If this filing makes a name change on behalf of the alternative trading system in respect of the name set out in Item 1 o Item 2, enter the previous name and the new name.

 Previous name:

 New name:

 4. Head office

 Address:

 Telephone:

 Facsimile:

 5. Mailing address (if different):

 6. Other offices

 Address:

 Telephone:

 Facsimile:

 7. Website address:

 8. Contact employee

 Name and title:

 Telephone number:

 Facsimile:

 E-mail address:

 9. Counsel

 Firm name:

 Contact name:

 Telephone number:

 Facsimile:

 E-mail address:

-10. The ATS is a member of(name of the recognized self-regulatory entity) a registered dealer 11.
-If this is an initial operation report, the date the alternative trading system expects to commence operation: 12.
-The ATS has contracted with [name of regulation services provider] to perform market regulation for the ATS and its
+- 10. The ATS is - a registered dealer - 11.
+If this is an initial operation report, the date the alternative trading system expects to commence operation: - 12.
+The ATS has contracted with [name of regulation services provider] to perform market regulation for the ATS and its subscribers.

 File all Exhibits with the Initial Operation Report.
 For each Exhibit, include the name of the ATS, the date of filing of the Exhibit and the date as of which the information is accurate (if different from the date of the filing).
-If any Exhibit required is inapplicable, a statement to that effect must be furnished included instead of suchthe Exhibit.
+If any Exhibit required is inapplicable, a statement to that effect must be furnishedincluded instead of suchthe Exhibit.